 Dawson Park Restoration Project

 We also thank Park People and their Cornerstone Park Program.
-Park People is helping us strenghten our organization and empowering us to promote better relationships with the River Valley Lands and all people of amiskwaciy-wâskahikan.
+Park People is helping us strengthen our organization and empowering us to promote better relationships with the River Valley Lands and all people of amiskwaciy-wâskahikan.

 Here is how they help ERVCC